-You will enjoy a postgraduate research culture and varied developed links with professional bodies such the Institute of Leadership and Management and other public, voluntary, community and faith organisations.
+You will enjoy a postgraduate research culture and varied developed links with professional bodies such the ILM and other public, voluntary, community and faith organisations.

 You will draw from experience of active equality-trained practitioners and research expertise within UCLan’s award-winning Centre for Volunteering and Community Leadership, noted for its work in developing community cohesion and active citizenship projects.
 The Centre works across a number of key areas, with students looking to gain an advantage through our accredited volunteering opportunities.